AIR WATER SYRINGE

 Why Can’t a Dentist Just Remove Their Current Air Water Syringe?

-If a dental office were using one of the air water syringes that are shown in the beginning of this page, they would need to do the following steps after each patient’s treatment.
+If a dental office were using one of the syringes shown at the beginning of this page, they would need to follow these steps after treating each patient.

 Turn off the dental chair power (located on the chair or main power box) depending on office setup.